tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * `TOTAL ACCOUNTS TO GENERATE` is the number of accounts that will be generated containing the balance.

-Emphasize the importance of the wallet mnemonic to an Ethereum wallet and its ability to generate addresses.
+Emphasize the importance of the wallet mnemonic to an Ethereum wallet, and its ability to generate addresses.

 * `AUTOGENERATE HD MNEMONIC` is another way to auto-generate our mnemonic.
 We, however, are going to be using our previously generated mnemonics.